UNICORE-EU/unicore-docs/source/admin-docs/gateway/manual.rst

 If this file is modified, the Gateway will re-read it at runtime, so there is no need to restart the Gateway in order to add or remove sites.

-Optionally administrator can enable a possibility for dynamic site registration at runtime, see :ref:`dyn-reg` for details.
+Optionally, an administrator can enable a possibility for dynamic site registration at runtime, see :ref:`dyn-reg` for details.
 Then this file should contain only the static entries (or none if all sites register dynamically).